Gabriel Heatter: Early life

-The son of Jewish immigrants from Austria, Heatter was born and raised in Brooklyn.
+The son of immigrants from Austria, Heatter was born in New York's Lower East Side and raised in Brooklyn.
 Young Heatter, who found school difficult but had a passion for reading, became a sidewalk-campaigner for William Randolph Hearst during Hearst's 1906 mayoral campaign.
-After his high school graduation, Heatter became a society reporter for the tiny weekly, The East New York Record before joining the Brooklyn Daily Times, which led to his being offered a job with Hearst's New York Journal.
+After his high school graduation, Heatter became a society reporter for the tiny weekly, The East New York Record, before joining the Brooklyn Daily Times, which led to his being offered a job with Hearst's New York Journal.

 To the air

 In December 1932, he was invited by Donald Flamm, the owner of New York's WMCA, to debate a Socialist on radio, and when the Socialist was unable to make the date, Heatter had the program almost to himself.
 His performance impressed both Flamm and listeners.
 A few months later, he went to work for WOR, as a reporter and commentator.
 His audience expanded when in 1934, WOR became the flagship station of the newest network, Mutual Broadcasting.

-Heatter covered the trial of Bruno Hauptmann, the man accused of kidnapping the infant son of aviator Charles A. Lindbergh.
+Heatter covered the trial of Bruno Hauptmann, the man accused of kidnapping the infant son of aviator Charles Lindbergh.
 In 1936, he had to report on Hauptmann's execution.
 It was delayed, which forced Heatter to continue ad-libbing while he awaited word of when it would occur.
 His professionalism under pressure and his ability to keep the audience informed without resorting to sensationalism earned him critical praise.

 On January 11, 1948, Heatter's Sunday night program changed format and title.
 As Brighter Tomorrow, the show had focused on "typical American success stories."
 In Behind the Front Page (the new title), a dramatic format was used to portray "current human interest stories."
 The weekly program was in addition to Heatter's 15 min nightly newscast, both on Mutual.

+In December 1948 Heatter signed a five-year contract, effective January 1, 1949, with Mutual for radio and television services.
+The New York Times reported that Mutual was experimenting with several TV programs for which Heatter would be the "key personality".
+Heatter began hosting the Gabriel Heatter Opportunity Show, a talent showcase, on October 1, 1949, on Mutual.